PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 by an indexed binary-layout owner and measure a shortest non-zero real owner;
 do not create a duplicate pass.
 Continue with short sequential zero-SWAP validation, commit and push coherent units, and do not create a pull request.

+## Rank-four binary layout-adapter extraction: pre-change record

+`_repair_rank4_binary_layout_mismatch_with_transpose_adapter` is the next raw source-order helper.
+Its 91-line fixed-point implementation recognizes exact rank-four NHWC/NCHW shape permutations on ADD, MUL, SUB, DIV, MAXIMUM, and MINIMUM, inserts one Transpose on input 1, clones per-tensor quantization onto the adapted tensor, rewires only the matched operand, restarts discovery, and prunes unused tensors after convergence.

+The existing indexed binary-layout owners were audited before source work.
+They remove stale channelwise adapters or reduce established transpose bridge patterns; they do not insert a missing adapter for two already-materialized, full rank-four tensor shapes.
+Reusing those owners would conflate inverse contracts.
+This helper therefore remains a distinct semantic owner, but it is placed in a binary adapter module that can later receive the adjacent singleton-broadcast variant without creating duplicate central dispatch.

+Temporary, uncommitted instrumentation measured both unconditional production invocations on six short representatives: `GRU.onnx`, `iat_llie_180x320.onnx`, `FastestDet.onnx`, `face_detection_yunet_2023mar.onnx`, `human_segmentation_pphumanseg_2021oct.onnx`, and `osnet025_Nx3x256x128.onnx`.
+All twelve invocation results were zero.
+Every model passed, durations were 2.695-15.949 seconds, maximum absolute errors were below `2.2e-05`, and every process-tree SWAP peak was zero.
+The fallback and placeholder-restoration calls were not entered.
+This is retained as a production zero-owner control; a dedicated synthetic permutation fixture is the positive contract.

+`FastestDet.onnx` fixes the zero-owner artifacts:

+- float32:
+  `3bdbec5d7ad81f98cf7890fbf1a98570ebeb1a4a5c19883aca23733b31e1573b`;
+- float16:
+  `a14bad05eba99dc211a09aa820eb38396329b98168a2d4b20e463eb64deab617`;
+- tensor correspondence:
+  `2bd03e9e775b4dede0310813cf36e2efc3ad9d0635ce0c5797895fe18d7fb074`.

+The safe scope is an exact code move only.
+Preserve binary op eligibility, input-1-only adaptation, permutation selection precedence, unique names, tensor metadata and quantization, insertion/rewrite order, fixed-point restart, unconditional prune, stats key, four production positions, and the private compatibility signature.
+Differential indexing or expanded semantic guards require separate real ownership and regression evidence.

+## Rank-four binary layout-adapter extraction: completed state

+`passes/binary_layout_adapter.py` now owns the exact full-rank permutation adapter and `lower_from_onnx2tf.py` retains a thin private wrapper.
+All four production positions are unchanged: two unconditional terminal passes, one fallback normalization path, and one placeholder-MatMul restoration path.
+The adjacent singleton-broadcast repair is deliberately not moved in this checkpoint; it has different output-shape and operand-selection semantics and must be characterized separately.

+The implementation retains its original direct operator insertion and compatibility input setter.
+This checkpoint does not claim a differential- index performance change: it establishes module ownership first, while the six measured real models prove only zero-owner compatibility.
+A later indexed rewrite must first prove exact candidate ordering, restart behavior, and pruning equivalence with a non-zero real owner or an independently accepted synthetic contract.

+Seventeen dedicated tests cover all six binary types in both NHWC/NCHW directions, exact permutation constants, input-1-only rewiring, adapted tensor shape/signature, independent quantization cloning, equal/dynamic/rank/non- permutation no-ops, idempotence, and old-wrapper equivalence.
+The architecture contract fixes one module owner, four production calls, insertion/rewrite/ prune ownership, and the no-import-cycle boundary.
+The complete focused owner suite plus the complete flatbuffer-direct architecture contract passes `237 passed in 38.80s`.

+Post-extraction `FastestDet.onnx` passed in 3.718 seconds with maximum absolute error `1.3113021850585938e-05` and process-tree SWAP zero.
+Its float32, float16, and correspondence artifacts are byte-identical to the three fixed pre-change hashes.

+This checkpoint changes the binary adapter owner, the lowerer wrapper, one focused test module, the architecture contract, the architecture document, and this handoff.
+It changes no public API, CLI, artifact, dependency, TensorFlow boundary, corpus profile, exclusion, or ONNX model.
+No failure or regression is known.

+After synchronization, characterize
+`_repair_rank4_binary_singleton_broadcast_layout_mismatch`, the adjacent raw helper.
+It may join `binary_layout_adapter.py` only after its two operand directions, output-shape guard, insertion order, and real invocation counts are fixed independently.
+Continue with short sequential zero-SWAP validation, commit and push coherent units, and do not create a pull request.